-SKYCLARYS is indicated for the treatment of Friedreich’s ataxia (FA) in adults and adolescents aged 16 years and older.1
+SKYCLARYS is used for the treatment of Friedreich ataxia (FA) in adults and children 16 years of age and older

 What is SKYCLARYS?

-SKYCLARYS is used for the treatment of Friedreich’s ataxia in adults and children 16 years of age and older.
+SKYCLARYS is used for the treatment of Friedreich ataxia in adults and children 16 years of age and older.

 Before taking SKYCLARYS, tell your healthcare provider about all your medical conditions, including if you:

 - have a history of heart problems, including heart failure.

 - have a high level of fat in your blood (high blood cholesterol).

 - are pregnant or plan to become pregnant.